Cybersecurity News: C.I.A. Vault 7 engineer convicted, Hackers targeted Jan 6 journalists, Twitter’s brief outage

 Ex-C.I.A. engineer convicted in biggest theft ever of Agency secrets

-A former Central Intelligence Agency software engineer was convicted by a federal jury on Wednesday of causing the largest theft of classified information in the agency’s history.
-Joshua Schulte, was arrested after the 2017 disclosure by WikiLeaks of a trove of confidential documents detailing the agency’s secret methods for penetrating the computer networks of foreign governments and terrorists.
-The document dump included instructions for compromising various commonly used computer tools, and then using them to spy: the online calling service Skype; Wi-Fi networks; PDF documents; and even commercial antivirus programs of the kind used by millions of people to protect their computers.
-The breach, known as the Vault 7 leak, caused “catastrophic” damage to national security, the government said.
+Joshua Schulte, a former Central Intelligence Agency software engineer who was arrested after the 2017 disclosure by WikiLeaks of a trove of confidential documents detailing the agency’s secret methods for penetrating the computer networks of foreign governments and terrorists, was convicted by a federal jury on Wednesday of causing the largest theft of classified information in the agency’s history.
+The haul included instructions for compromising various commonly used computer tools, and then using them to spy. this included Skype; Wi-Fi networks; PDF documents; and commercial antivirus programs.
+The breach, now known as the Vault 7 leak, caused “catastrophic” damage to national security, the government said.

 Chinese hackers targeted U.S. political reporters just ahead of January 6 attack, researchers say